Launch App

 Liquidation FAQ

-Liquidations occur when a borrowed position exceeds its minimum collateral ratio (MCR).
+Liquidations occur when a borrowed position falls below its minimum collateral ratio (MCR).
 Then, the underlying collateral can be purchased at a slight discount by a liquidator in exchange for paying off the loan, ensuring no bad debt for the protocol.
 Borrowers should avoid this at all costs to prevent losing money and potentially triggering a taxable event by ensuring loans are repaid and sufficient collateral is available to maintain a healthy collateral ratio.

 The collateral ratio measures how much collateral a user has compared to their current debt position; it also serves as an indicator of the loan’s health.
 It’s calculated by dividing the dollar value of the collateral by the amount of debt borrowed against it.
 For example, if a user has a $100 debt backed by $200 in BTC, the user has a collateral ratio of 200%.